lrc-se/aoc-2025/README.md

 ### Day 7 (C#)

 For part 1 I just went ahead and traced the beams at first, since it was easy enough.
 When part 2 then turned out to be another instance of the rather common graph traversal count problem I implemented a just as common memoized recursive solution with pre-computed connections, counting backwards, and then reused the connection data to arrive at the answer immediately in part 1 instead.

+### Day 8 (C#)

+Using a running map of individual connections and a queue-based method of generating circuits from said connections.
+For part 2 I simply used the same method, checking for a full circuit after every new connection, with a few extra performance shortcuts; there are likely faster ways of doing this, but it's quite fast enough as it is and gets the job done with very little extra code.
+The solution also handles the differing iteration counts between the test setup and the real setup by relying on the length of the input.